StarfoxMulder/MissingLinks/README.md

 Potential New Technology will be PayPal for processing paymebts.

-Public dataset: Still reserching but want to find something to use to display articles (or a link) about waste and recycling.
+Public dataset: Still researching but want to find something to use to display articles (or a link) about waste and recycling.